What Happens to a Conservatorship When the Protected Person Dies?

 Sometimes our clients ask us if the final accounting can be waived.
 Under California law, no statutory authority exists that provides conservators the right to petition the court to waive the financial accounting.
 On the other hand, no statute prohibits a court from waiving the final accounting when conservators do not want to incur the delay and expense of a final accounting.
 If you are a conservator, you will need to compile a final accounting and submit it to the court.
-If you are unsure whether a court will waive the final accounting, we suggest talking to an experienced probate lawyer who will advise you on your legal options.
+If you are unsure whether a court will waive the final accounting, we suggest talking to an experienced conservatorship lawyer who will advise you on your legal options.

 The Probate Process After a Protected Person Dies

 What happens if the conservator is also the protected person’s personal representative for estate purposes?
 Sometimes the court will appoint the conservator to act as the personal representative during the probate process.
 If the personal representative was also the conservator, the conservator now has additional, specific fiduciary duties.
 For example, the conservator who is now the personal representative cannot use his or her position as a personal representative to benefit himself or herself.

 Specifically, the personal representative cannot ask the court for relief from giving a final accounting as a conservator to benefit himself or herself.
 The probate court may allow a waiver of the conservatorship accounting, but only if the protected person’s estate beneficiaries also execute the waiver.
 Suppose you acted as a conservator and the protected person died, and you become the personal representative.
 If you ask the court to waive your requirement to file a final accounting as the conservator, the people or person who will benefit from the protected person’s estate must permit you to do so.

 The Benefit of Speaking to an Experienced Probate Lawyer